SiFli SDK RF Test Guide

 4.1 Topology

-All BLE RF testing is done by sending 3 HCI commands (LE_Transmitter_Test / LE_Receiver_Test / LE_Test_End) over the serial link between the DUT and the comprehensive tester.
-On the firmware side there is only this one path: switching the UART to HCI pass-through:
+All BLE RF testing is done by passing three HCI commands (LE_Transmitter_Test / LE_Receiver_Test / LE_Test_End) over the UART between the DUT and the tester.
+On the firmware side there is only this one path: switching the UART to HCI passthrough:

 ../_images/ble_signaling_test.png